Manage, edit, and reorganize knowledge base articles from the knowledge base panel.

 The knowledge base editor comes equipped with the same rich text editing capabilities available in the Zammad ticket composer.
 That means you can use the same keyboard shortcuts to insert formatted text, bullet lists, and more.
 You can even add file attachments and links!

-🤷 Why are there three kinds of links?
+🤷 Why are there four kinds of links?

 - 🔗 Weblink